icy/pacapt/README.md

 [![Build Status](https://travis-ci.org/icy/pacapt.svg?branch=ng)](https://travis-ci.org/icy/pacapt)

 `pacapt` is an `Arch`'s pacman-like wrapper for many package managers (system packages managers, software package managers).
-A sample usage of the script on any `Linux` machines:

-    $ pacapt -S htop

-The command format doesn't depend on `OS` you're working on: it can be `CentOS`, `Ubuntu` or `FreeBSD` :)

-Instead of remembering various options/tools on different `OS`s, you only need a common way to manipulate packages.
-Not all options of the native package manager are ported; the tool only provides a very basic interface to search, install, remove packages, and/or update the system.
+For example, the command `pacapt -S htop` works any `Linux` and some `FFreeBSD` machines, and that will install `htop` package.
+You only need to work with the same set of command options on `OS`s.
 `Arch`'s pacman is chosen, because its set of operations are simple and divided into three memorable major groups:
   `Synchronize`, `Query` and `Remove/Clean up`.